syncfusion-content/javascript-docs/js/OlapChart/Marker-and-Cross-Hair.md

 #Marker and Cross Hair

 **Markers** are the symbols that represent on the series of the Chart Area. **Cross Hair** helps you to view the value at mouse position or touch contact point.

-##Real-time use of Cross Hair

 You can view the information while moving the mouse pointer over the Chart Area with the help of Cross Hair.
 For example, in a line chart you can get exact values of x and y axis while moving the mouse on Chart Area.

 {% include image.html url="/js/OlapChart/Marker-and-Cross-Hair_images/Marker-and-Cross-Hair_img1.png" %}